GerritForge/plugins_pull-replication/src/main/resources/Documentation/config.md

 	Defaults to 0 seconds, wait indefinitely.

-remote.NAME.replicationDelay
-:	Time to wait before scheduling a remote push operation.
-Setting
-	the delay to 0 effectively disables the delay, causing the push to start as soon as possible.

-	This is a Gerrit specific extension to the Git remote block.

-	By default, 15 seconds.

 remote.NAME.rescheduleDelay
-:	Delay when rescheduling a push operation due to an in-flight push
+:	Delay when rescheduling a fetch operation due to an in-flight push
 	running for the same project.

 	Cannot be set to a value lower than 3 seconds to avoid a tight loop